ahmedadel56/Enumerable/README.md

-# morse-code-ruby
+# Create your own Enumerable

-This program is written to encrypt and decrypt messages using the Morse algorithm
+In this program we are running some operations to test our knowledge about ruby modeling

 ## Written With
 - Ruby